sawaken/cscheme/README.md

 Clean Scheme
 ============

-Standard Scheme interpreter written in C-language focusing on Simpleness and Cleanness of Implimentation.
+Standard Scheme interpreter written in C-language focusing on Simpleness and Cleanness of Implementation.

 Specifications
 --------------
-Implimentation is heading for meeting all of specifications on R5RS.
+This Scheme implementation is aiming for meeting all of specifications on R5RS.

 Release